- Overspending is very common, even when you earn a lot of money

 For example, every other month, I would buy a coat that was 50% off, but still cost $600.
 I convinced myself that it was a good purchase because it could have been $1,200.
 I made similar purchases like these for a few months.

 Why People Can’t Stop Overspending

 According to this article, the top reasons people overspend is due to making purchases with a credit card or digital wallet, a lack of self-discipline, and ignorance about how much money is being spent.

 Paying with a credit card, debit card or digital wallet, like Apple Pay, is convenient.
 However, that same added convenience can make it more challenging to monitor your spending habits.

 Similarly, many people overspend because they have no concept of how much money passes through their wallet on a daily basis.

 Many months later, as much as I had a stable income, I still felt financially anxious.
 Every two weeks, I would wait for the notification that my direct deposit had hit my account.

-Up until this point, I thought that earning more solves all your problems.
+Up until this point, I thought that earning more would solve all my problems.
 Boy was I wrong.
 It wasn’t until I found myself nine months after starting to work, without any savings at all, that it became apparent to me how easy it is to fall in the trap of overspending and not having enough.

 If you’re at this point, how do you move forward then?
 Well, this is what I did to end my overspending tendencies.